 I am Florida native, where my parents emigrated from Taiwan in the 1970s.
 I attended Florida State University earning a bachelor's degree in sociology.
 I spent six years working for Eckerd Youth Alternatives at Camp E-Nini-Hassee, a non-profit therapeutic wilderness camp for at-risk girls, before moving to Texas in 2005 for graduate school at Texas A&M University.
 I co-authored the book, The Myth of the Model Minority: Asian Americans Facing Racism, in 2008 with Joe R. Feagin.
 I completed my Ph.D. in sociology with an emphasis on race, ethnicity, gender, and sexuality in May 2010.
-I was recently the 2010-2011 Samuel Dubois Cook Postdoctoral Fellow at Duke University.
+I was the 2010-2011 Samuel Dubois Cook Postdoctoral Fellow at Duke University.
 Currently, I am an Assistant Professor of Sociology at Georgia State University and my second book, Asian American Sexual Politics: The Construction of Race, Gender, and Sexuality, was published in 2012 by Rowman and Littlefield.
 In July of 2014, a fully revised second edition of Myth of the Model Minority was published.
-My third book, Asian Americans on Campus, will be published in August of 2015 by Routledge Press.
+My third book, Asian Americans on Campus, was published in August of 2015 by Routledge Press.